 Access is through Diamond Harbour and along the Purau/Port Levy Road.
-Park at the pass at the top.
-Walk along a track to a low rocky saddle, then go up throug h paddocks to the northeast end of the cliff.
+Park at the saddle at the top.
+Walk along a track to a low rocky saddle, then go up through paddocks to the north-east end of the cliff.
 As this cliff is in a popular walking area, it is not necessary to ask the farmer's permission to climb.

 CLOSED FOR LAMBING SEPTEMBER & OCTOBER